 If you must travel abroad, we strongly advise F-1 students who are an OPT and have received the EAD card to make sure that there is documentation from your employer confirming the employment or job offer.
 Otherwise there is a real risk that you may not be allowed to reenter the United States.

 Before you travel, you should also go onto the U.S. Consulate website in your home country to see if there are other requirements: http://travel.state.gov.

 You are not authorized to begin Optional Practical Training until you receive an Employment Authorization Document (EAD) from the U.S. Immigration and Naturalization Service/Department of Homeland Security.
 Current policy for submitting applications to receive an EAD stipulate that international students must apply no earlier than 90 days prior, and no later than 60 days after, the end date of their academic program.
 Completed OPT applications may be submitted to New England Law's Principal Designated School Official (the registrar).
 We suggest allowing 7-10 days for processing by the registrar and for any delays in the U.S. mail delivery.
 The registrar will submit your application at the correct time(s).

-How to Apply for your Employment Authorization Document
+How to Apply for your EAD (Employment Authorization Document)

 Information and resources about the application process for an OPT can be found online at www.ice.gov/sevis/practical-training/.
 Be sure to read the "OPT Policy Guidance (PDF)" located at the bottom of the of the page.

 Please note: U.S. government Internet links change frequently.
-The registrar checks the links listed here every semester before publication of the course registration information on the Registrar's website.
-The registrar has verified that the Internet links listed in this section are accurate as of January 14, 2013.
-If links are not working properly for you, please see the registrar for assistance.
+The Registrar checks the links listed here every semester before publication of the course registration information on the Registrar's website.
+The Registrar has verified that the Internet links listed in this section are accurate as of February 25, 2014.
+If links are not working properly for you, please see the Registrar for assistance.

 2.)
-Bring the following items to the Principal Designated School Official (PDSO) in the Registrar's Office:
+Bring the following items to the Registrar:

 - A completed form I-765